JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-nonconvex-optimization.md

 ### 1.1.
 Full-batch algorithms

 We begin by presenting some algorithms which do not take into account the finite-sum nature of $$F$$.
 In their original forms, they allow for inexact gradient computations and/or inexact computations of the proximal points.
-However, here, for the sake of simplicity, we will not show such aspects and solely deal with exact computation.
+However, here, for the sake of simplicity, we will not show such aspects and solely deal with exact computations.

 **NIPS** {% include cite.html id="2012_Sra_S_p-nips_snips"%}.
 The *Nonconvex Inexact Proximal Splitting* method hinges on the splitting into smooth and nonsmooth parts.
 Without inexact gradient computation, it boils down to a nonconvex forward-backward algorithm.